otherWIP/otherwip.github.io/_includes/step/README.md

     {{ include step/add-repo dist="wheezy" }}

-the "add-pack" step has a "pack" parameter so can be called to install emonhub or emoncms or both
+the "add-deb" step has a "pack" parameter so can be called to install emonhub or emoncms or both

-    {{ include step/add-pack pack="emonhub emoncms event-module-emoncms" }}
+    {{ include step/add-deb pack="emonhub emoncms event-module-emoncms" }}